-With Avax getting burned constantly with a limited supply, it looks like a bright future ahead.
-So far it has been enjoyed by the community and has a big following.
-This means there are a lot of people who want to own, many that can’t move because it’s locked, and fees burned causing prices to soar.
+With Avax getting burned constantly with a limited supply, it looks like it has a bright future ahead.
+So far it has active community of both investors and developers.

 All of these make the token more and more valuable over time.
 The biggest challenge came when the first unlock happened, fearing that would cause the price to fall, but it did not drop, meaning people didn’t sell in abundance.

 SOL on the other hand has proven that it works very well within what it tries to achieve.
 Causing everyone to test how cheap and fast it could possibly be.
 50K per second has been tested and it stayed free and fast.